liyanonline/BIPython/KeyQuestions.md

 * Data reduction is useful for compressing the information in the data into a smaller subset
 * Categorical variables can be reduced by combining similar categories
 * Principal components analysis transforms an original set of numerical data into a smaller set of weighted averages of the original data that contain most of the original information in less variables.

+# Unit 5: Performance Evaluation
+* Evaluation metrics are important for comparing across DM models, for choosing the right configuration of a specific DM model, and for comparing to the baseline (“no model”)
+* Major metrics: confusion matrix, error rate, predictive error
+* Other metrics when one class is more important
+** asymmetric costs
+** When important class is rare, use oversampling
+* In all cases, metrics computed from validation data